 It might be tempting to insist our child apologize whenever they make a mistake, like hurting a friend or breaking something.
 Especially if you are feeling like it is socially expected.
 But insisting on a rushed apology, just for the sake of appeasing other parents can highlight in your child feelings of shame and discouragement.

-Children are wired for empathy, and insisting on apologies is neither necessary, nor helpful for children to learn to recognize and utilize that feeling well.When it comes to teaching children how to apologize and making amends, guidance and patience are more valuable.
+Children are hard wired from birth for empathy, kindness and cooperation.
+Insisting on apologies is neither necessary, nor helpful for children to learn to recognize and utilize these feelings well.When it comes to teaching children how to apologize and make amends, guidance and patience from you is much more valuable.

 Creating opportunities for Children To Learn How to Make Amends